Click Our Logo Above to View Our Program Overview Video

 - To learn how to win and lose graciously and the full meaning of fair play.

-For both seasons, SYSA programs comprise of; In Town League (Grades K-2), BAYS Travel League (Grades 3-HS), and the Academy Squad (Players are selected through tryouts-Grades 5-8).
+For both seasons, SYSA programs comprise of; In Town League (Grades PK-2), BAYS Travel League (Grades 3-HS), and the Academy Squad (Players are selected through tryouts-Grades 5-8 and HS).

-We also offer our Skills Academy Development Program in the Fall, Spring and Winter seasons for players in Grades 2-8.
+We also offer our Skills Development Centers in the Fall, Spring and Winter seasons for players in Grades K-8.
 During the Winter, we also offer a Futsal League for players from Grades 3-8 at the FieldHouse.
 More information about our programs can be found here.
 Dates and times for our current season can be found on the top menu bar of the website.

 For our BAYS and In Town programs, practices are conducted weekly during the season.
 Our second grade players practice once per week, and BAYS’ teams practice twice per week.
 One practice is a grade level group practice set by our Technical Director and the second is a team specific practice run by the individual coaches.

-BAYS and Academy Squad players are required to wear matching uniform kits which include an Under Armour navy jersey, navy shorts and navy socks.
+BAYS and Academy Squad players are required to wear matching uniform kits which include a New Balance navy hoop jersey, navy shorts and navy socks.
 These may be purchased at Brines' Sporting Goods at 141 Parker St, Maynard.
 The Grade K-2 in town teams are provided with various colored uniforms prior to their first games.